myanmar-currency-api/youtube-scraper/README.md

 ### Overview
 This Python script is designed to extract currency exchange rate data from a video source, process it using various deep learning models, perform optical character recognition (OCR) to extract text information, and then save the results to a JSON file.
 Finally, it pushes the JSON data to a GitHub repository.

+### Motivation
+There exists inconsistency between the currency exchange rates displayed on Google and the actual rates of Myanmar Currency.
+To address this issue and provide accurate and up-to-date currency exchange rate data, this script utilizes deep learning models and optical character recognition (OCR) to extract currency information from video sources.
+By leveraging advanced technologies, the script aims to offer reliable exchange rate data for developers and users.

 ### Dependencies
 The script requires several Python libraries, including:
 - `os`: For interacting with the operating system.